 Sometimes it seems like we live in a divided and polarised world where every issue has its supporters and detractors.
 And while this might be depressing from a political or social point of view, from the point of view of a student of language, debates are a rich source of information.
 Take the topic of genetic engineering.
 To its supporters, the ability to rewrite the dna of living organisms is a ‘tremendous breakthrough’, potentially leading to ‘new therapies’ or ‘treatments’.
 To detractors, however, this kind of science is a moral ‘minefield’ or a ‘grave development’ – potentially leading to new ‘weapons of mass destruction’!

 Research the debate around CRISPR, a recent development in technology used in genetic engineering, by reading this article published by teknologiradet.
 As you read, try to recognise uses of language in both positive (euphemistic) and negative (dysphemistic) terms.
 You can use a record sheet like this to keep track of your findings and try to discuss your ideas about language with your classmates and teacher.

 Learner Portfolio 1

-Research a contentious issue (for example: abortion; euthanasia; capital punishment; immigration; gun control; Brexit) about which different people hold contrasting views.
+Research a contentious issue (for example: abortion; euthanasia; capital punishment; immigration; gun control; Brexit; animal agriculture) about which different people hold contrasting views.
+(To get you started, you can find links to wider research by scrolling down to the bottom of this page.)
 Discover the language used by both sides to discuss this issue.
 Which side employs more euphemism?
 Which side uses dysphemism?
 Record your findings in a one-two page journal entry.